FOREX-Dollar slips as markets bounce, Japan policy shift talk lifts yen

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Rae Wee in Singapore, Editing by Alexander Smith)
+(Reporting by Iain Withers, Additional reporting by Rae Wee in Singapore, Editing by Alexander Smith and Chizu Nomiyama)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.